 Cookies are small text files that are placed on to your computer by websites that you visit.
 They are used to make websites work, to improve efficiency of websites, to improve the user’s experience and to provide usage information on websites.
 This information should make your website visits more productive by storing and using information on your website preferences and habits.

-Your web browser can choose whether or not to accept cookies.
+The settings on your web browser can usually allow you to choose whether or not to accept cookies.
 Most web browser software is initially set up to accept them.

 Essential cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, and to use online forms.

 Analytical cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+These are persistent cookies that allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.